29 Totally Flexible Ways to Make Money in College Without Dropping Classes

-Working through college is a key way to reduce the amount of debt you’ll have after graduation.
+Working through college is one way to reduce the amount of debt you’ll have after graduation.
+You know, make some money now and take out fewer student loans.
+Big.
+Win.

-Have you thought about ditching the demanding work schedule and working for yourself instead?
+Well… have you thought about ditching the demanding work schedule and finding flexible work instead?
+You’ve got options, after all.

 2. Drive With Uber and Lyft